 The Freedom of Information Act 2000 (FOIA) gives you the right to access recorded information held by the Council or any other public sector organisations.
+Visit the Government Legislation website for more information about the Freedom of Information Act 2000.

 Anyone can request information – there are no restrictions on your age, nationality or where you live.